Akinori Otsuka: Post MLB and Retirement

 On January 10, 2008, Otsuka announced that he would undergo elbow surgery.

 Shinano Grandserows

-Otsuka was the player-manager of the Shinano Grandserows of the Japanese Baseball Challenge League from 2012–2014.
+Otsuka was the player-manager of the Shinano Grandserows of the Japanese Baseball Challenge League from 2012 to 2014.
 The team held his retirement ceremony on September 15, 2014.

 Coaching career

 Chunichi Dragons

-Otsuka returned to the Chunichi Dragons on the 3rd of October 2015 as one of the second team pitching coaches.
+Otsuka returned to the Chunichi Dragons on 3 October 2015 as one of the second team pitching coaches.

 In 2016, with first team pitching coach Shinichi Kondoh on leave to have hernia surgery, Otsuka helped lead the first team pitchers in spring camp.
 He however returned to working with the second team following Kondoh's return.
 On 26 September, Otsuka was unveiled as the pitching coach for the U-23 Japanese national team for the 2016 WBSC U-23 World Cup.

 San Diego Padres

 Otsuka rejoined the Padres organization in 2017 when he was announced as the bullpen coach of the El Paso Chihuahuas, the AAA affiliate of the Padres.